mshiltonj/resource-routing/README.md

     DELETE  /users/:user_id/tables/:table_id/stories/:id               StoriesController.destroy
     DELETE  /users/:user_id/tables/:table_id/stories/:id.format        StoriesController.destroy

+NOTE: None of the parent resource routes gets create.
+They will need their one resource call to have them defined, like so:

+    routing.resources(app, controller_dir, "users");
+    routing.resources(app, controller_dir, "users", "tables");
+    routing.resources(app, controller_dir, "users", "tables, "stories");

 ## .expose_routing_table(app, options)

-If you have a lot of generated resource routes, you many want a handy way to see all the routes.
+If you have a lot of generated resource routes, you many want or need a convenient way to see all the routes.
 Resource Routing give you a way to do this.

     var express = require('express');